E-commerce merchandising is changing.

-If you have customer loyalty programs, the data on each of your users can be combined with any of the above recommendations to serve hyper-personalized experiences to each user.
+If you have a customer loyalty program that tracks behavior across in-store and online shopping, the data on each of your users can be combined with any of the above recommendations to serve hyper-personalized experiences to each user.

 While each individual personalization tactic will work to serve better user experiences to your visitors, the best personalization systems use data from every interaction a user takes on a website and apply it across the website as a whole.

 Need help optimizing your omnichannel merchandising strategy to drive critical business KPIs?
 Constructor’s AI-backed product search and discovery platform will help personalize your customer experience and generate lifts in the metrics that matter most.